noppanut15/depthviz/README.md

 ### 3. Integrate with Your Footage

-Import the generated overlay video into your preferred video editing software and combine it with your original dive footage.
-Adjust the blending and position of the overlay to suit your video style.
+Import the generated **depth overlay** video and **time overlay** video (if used) into your preferred video editing software.
+Combine them with your original dive footage.
+Adjust the blending mode, chroma keying (if necessary), and position of the overlays to suit your video style.

 > [Watch this short tutorial](https://www.youtube.com/watch?v=ZggKrWk98Ag) on how to import an overlay video in CapCut Desktop.